 GCSE Physical Education

-The content of OCR GCSE (9–1) in Physical Education is divided into three components.
-Each component is further sub-divided into topic areas and the detailed content associated with those topics.
+The content of OCR GCSE (9–1) in Physical Education is divided into four components.
+Each component is further sub-divided into topic areas.

 Component 01: Physical factors affecting performance